 Build queries with QueryExpression

-In Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update, you can use the QueryExpression class to programmatically build a query containing data filters and search conditions that define the scope of a database search.
+In Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises), you can use the QueryExpression class to programmatically build a query containing data filters and search conditions that define the scope of a database search.
 A query expression is used for single-object searches.
 For example, you can create a search to return all accounts that match certain search criteria.
 The QueryBase class is the base class for query expressions.
 There are two derived classes: QueryExpression and QueryByAttribute.
 The QueryExpression class supports complex queries.
 The QueryByAttribute class is a simple means to search for entities where attributes match specified values.

 Query expressions are used in methods that retrieve more than one record, such as the IOrganizationService.RetrieveMultiple method, in messages that perform an operation on a result set specified by a query expression, such as BulkDeleteRequest and when the ID for a specific record is not known.

 In addition, there is a new attribute on the organization entity, Organization.QuickFindRecordLimitEnabled.
 When this Boolean attribute is true, a limit is imposed on quick find queries.
 If a user provides search criteria in quick find that is not selective enough, the system detects this and stops the search.
 This supports a faster form of quick find and can make a big performance difference.

 Don’t retrieve all attributes in a query because of the negative effect on performance.
 This is particularly true if the query is used as a parameter to an update request.
 In an update, if all attributes are included this sets all field values, even if they are unchanged, and often triggers cascaded updates to child records.